Learning through conversations between foreigners and Japanese people: The Japanese word for fruit isn't katakana English!

 Roberts: Hey Tanaka-kun, does strawberry juice work in Japanese too?

-Tanaka: Yes, that's understandable, but I think people would normally say "strawberry juice."
+Tanaka: Yeah, it's understandable, but normally you'd say "strawberry juice."

 Tanaka: That's right!
 Melon soda is usually written in katakana.
-The names of drinks and sweets are often written in katakana.
+A lot of drink and dessert names are written in katakana.

 Roberts: Interesting...
 So, fruits themselves are said in native Japanese, but once they become drinks or desserts, the name changes to Katakana?

 Tanaka: That's right!
-In Japanese, when we refer to ingredients (fruits), we use Japanese words, but when it comes to product names and flavors, we often use katakana.
+In Japanese, when we talk about ingredients (fruits), we often use native Japanese words, but when it comes to product names or flavors, we often use katakana.

 Tanaka: Exactly!
-So "fruit Japanese" is a bit like a mixed juice of cultures.
+That's why "Fruit Japanese" is kind of like a mixed juice of cultures.

 Roberts: Wow, that's so cool!
 Japanese really mixes languages like flavors.